Kozea/Pynuts/doc/Advanced tutorial.rst

       {{ cls.view_table() }}
     {% endblock main %}

-This template call the *view_table* function from pynuts, which display a table with your employees and an *edit* and *delete* function for each of them.
+This template call the *view_table* method from pynuts, which display a table with your employees and an *edit* and *delete* method for each of them.

 Then, you have to call this template in the function *table* in the file ``executable.py``::